KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

         I continue but I cant test, so I changed my mind and I came back all changes.
 I use gitup change section for came back.
         Then I try again part by part from the bootsrap part.
         I repeat the above parts and....
-TEST and RUN ....It WORKING.......with theme because i copied viewstart and viewImport file.
+1400-TEST and RUN ....It WORKING.......with theme because i copied viewstart and viewImport file.
 Funny day..

 -------------19:00--------
 1900-I continue built my project by following direction.